kjaymiller/kjaymiller.com/content/telling-the-server-user-story-through-the-elastic-stack-python-web-conf.md

 ---
 date: 2021-03-21 00:00:00-07:00
+description: I'm using Elastic to help a diversity org unlock new features for users, all while respecting their privacy.
 link: ''
 tags: 'Python Web Conf, '
 title: Telling The Server User Story Through The Elastic Stack